alaues/docker_game_of_three/README.md

 # Game of Three

-This is my coding challenge task named as Game of Three
+This is containerized PHP application based on Laravel 5.7 for task Game of Three

 ## Requirements for installation
 * Docker, with docker-compose tool